 Jessica Retana is a Suzuki Violin teacher, Suzuki Early Childhood Music Educator, and founder of The Well-Balanced Violin Studio in northwest Albuquerque.
 She is passionate about nurturing a lifelong love of music in each student, while developing their highest potential of instrumental playing and character.
 Jessica holds degrees in violin performance from Belmont University (B.M.) and Southern Methodist University (M.M.), and studied Suzuki pedagogy with Charles Krigbaum, Daina Volodka Staggs, Edward Kreitman, Ann Montzka-Smelser, Teri Einfeldt, Lynn McCall, Wan Tsai Chen, and Sharon Jones.
 In 2023, Jessica received the Suzuki Association of the Americas Certificate of Achievement, recognizing her excellence in teaching and dedication to lifelong learning.
 Jessica serves as Vice President of the New Mexico American String Teacher’s Association, working to expand access to training and string education opportunities for all teachers and students in New Mexico.
 Outside of teaching, Jessica is a tenured violinist in the New Mexico Philharmonic, and she enjoys spending time with her husband and three cats.

 Laurie Lopez was born and raised in Albuquerque, NM.
 She holds a bachelor’s degree in music from the University of New Mexico, where she studied String Pedagogy and Suzuki books 1-10 with Susan Kempter.
 She is currently the Program Director and a Teaching Artist of the NM Philharmonic Young Musician Initiative and the Program Coordinator of the UNM String Lab School.
 Laurie also maintains a private violin studio at Robertson and Sons Violin Shop and is the current director of Mad About Music.
-She is the president of the New Mexico chapter of the American String Teachers Association (ASTA) and serves on the ASTA National DEI committee.
+She is the president of the New Mexico chapter of the American String Teachers Association (ASTA) and serves on the ASTA National Representation, Inclusion, and Accessibility committee.
 Laurie enjoys a vibrant freelancing career, having played with the New York Gilbert and Sullivan Players, the New Mexico Philharmonic, Santa Fe Symphony, Opera Southwest, and Albuquerque Little Theatre, among others.
 Her music direction credits include Rocky Horror Picture Show, Rock of Ages, and Hedwig and the Angry Inch.

 Lisa Collins, a cellist from Albuquerque, New Mexico, has completed certification with the Suzuki Association of America, having trained with Tanya Carey, Carey Beth Hockett, and Rick Mooney.
 She holds Bachelor’s and Master’s degrees in Cello Performance from the University of New Mexico.
 She is a member of the New Mexico Philharmonic and the Santa Fe Symphony, and maintains a busy freelance schedule.
 As adjunct faculty at the University of New Mexico, she teaches Aural Skills.
 She has a delightful private studio, and she loves spending time with her husband Jeff, a fabulous percussionist, and their brood of dogs and cats.